-Super key of an entity set is a set of one or more attributes whose values uniquely determine each entity.
+super key of an entity set is a set of one or more attributes whose values uniquely determine each entity.

-Candidate key is a super key with no repeated attribute.
+candidate key of an entity set is a set of fields from which primary key can be selected.
 It is an attribute or a set of attributes that can act as a primary key for a table to uniquely identify each record in a table.

 Primary key is a candidate key that is most appropriate to become main key of the table.
-It is a key that uniquely identifies each record in the table.
-The Primary key should be selected from the candidate keys
+It is a key that uniquely identifies each record in the table